monzeromer-lab/WebFluent/README.md

 ﻿# I'm Just Playing around

+This is the new / offical source for webfluent

 I'm building some kind of a scripting language that's have an 80% similar Syntax to flutter & jetpack compose

 Some examples: